microsoft/nni/docs/source/tutorials/darts.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 663-665
+GENERATED FROM PYTHON SOURCE LINES 687-688

-Launching the retraining requires creating another evaluator.
-We can now put the gradient clipping in the keyword arguments of trainer.
+We create a new evaluator for the retraining process, where the gradient clipping is put into the keyword arguments of trainer.

 ..
-GENERATED FROM PYTHON SOURCE LINES 666-683
+GENERATED FROM PYTHON SOURCE LINES 689-706

 .. code-block:: default